 Funded research projects

 Care and State Pension Reforms (CASPeR) is funded by the Nuffield Foundation and is a collaboration between HEG, the Personal Social Services Research Unit at the London School of Economics and Political Science and the Pensions Policy Institute.
-It has been analysing the interactions between the state pensions reforms implemented in April 2016 and the proposals for a cap on an individual’s contribution to their care costs, following the recommendations of the Dilnot commission.
-Find out more
+It has been analysing the interactions between the state pensions reforms implemented in April 2016,the proposals for a cap on an individual’s contribution to their care costs, following the recommendations of the Dilnot commission and other options currently under debate.

 Disability and Poverty in Later Life was funded by the Joseph Rowntree Foundation who commissioned us to write a report as part of their 2016 anti-poverty strategy.
 The main report can be found here and the appendices to the report is here